 The ADA and Parking

-Summary: Accessible parking is a common feature in parking lots—and a common topic in questions posed on the Northeast ADA Center hotline.
-This article explains why accessible parking matters and answers several parking-related questions.
+SUMMARY: Accessible parking is a common feature in parking lots—and a common topic in questions posed on the Northeast ADA Center hotline.
+This article explains why accessible parking matters and answers parking-related questions.

 Accessible parking spaces are extremely important to many people with disabilities.
 Accessible parking spaces provide ease of access to many places that are part of civic and community life.
 Imagine if a parking lot at a grocery store or movie theater did not provide accessible parking spaces.
 The journey from the outer reaches of the parking lot to the entrance of the grocery store or movie theater could be a barrier for many people with disabilities—a barrier that prevents them from shopping for food or enjoying a show.